Small Business Surveillance Challenges Examined

 A growing trend is small businesses buying surveillance online.
 Search engines like Google make this incredibly easy returning top results for dozens of stores on any video surveillance related search.
 Those stores offer low pricing and the promise of direct help and immediate shipping.
 This can save thousands on up front costs - a non-trivial amount for a small business.

-However, this is a controversial topic, especially among dealers who see it reducing quality and cutting into their business (see our 35+ comment discussion on the impact of online product availability).
+However, this is a controversial topic, especially among dealers who see it reducing quality and cutting into their business (see our 35+ comment discussion on the impact of online product availability [link no longer available]).